 What Actions By My Employer Can Be Considered Retaliation?

 Retaliation can come in many forms.
-Sometimes employers harass employees who raise legally protected complaints, trying to punish them or to convince them to keep their mouths shut.
-Other companies fire, demote, pass over for promotion, or take another adverse employment action against employees who object to violations of the law by their employers.
+Sometimes employers harass employees who raise legally protected complaints, trying to punish them or to convince them to stop pressing those complaints.
+Other employers fire, demote, pass over for promotion or take another adverse employment action against employees who object to violations of the law by their employers.
 A wide variety of retaliatory conduct can violate your employment law rights if it is based on the fact that you engaged in a legally-protected activity.

 Retaliation is Illegal in New Jersey and New York

 Many state and federal laws make it illegal for your employer to retaliate against you.
 For example, the New Jersey Law Against Discrimination (LAD), the New York Human Rights Law (NYHRL) and the New York City Human Rights Law (NYCHRL) all protect employees who complain about illegal discrimination or harassment.